USNS VADM K. R. Wheeler

 USNS VADM K. R. Wheeler (T-AG-5001), (formerly (AG-5001)), is an Offshore Petroleum Distribution System (OPDS) ship built in 2007.
 The ship is named after Vice Admiral Kenneth Ray Wheeler, an American sailor who was a Legion of Merit recipient and Prisoner of War during World War II.

+The Navy announced it would transfer the USNS VADM K.R.
+Wheeler on 1 July 2026 to the US Maritime Administration.

 Construction and commissioning

 The ship was built in 2007 by Edison Chouest Offshore, Louisiana.
 Later acquired and placed in service with the Military Sealift Command (MSC) on 20 September 2007, at Eglin Air Force Base, Florida under a 5 year contract.
 She was put into the Prepositioning Program and the Maritime Prepositioning Ship Squadron 3.
 The ship operates in the Pacific Ocean.